taketin/mail-iso-2022-jp/README.md

-    If you set the `charset` header to `ISO-2022-JP`, the values of `From`, `Sender`, `To`, `Cc`, `Reply-To`, `Subject`, `Resent-From`, `Resent-Sender`, `Resent-To` and `Resent-Cc` headers and the text of body will be automatically converted to `ISO-2022-JP` by `NKF` module.
+    If you set the `charset` header to `ISO-2022-JP`, the values of `From`, `Sender`, `To`, `Cc`, `Reply-To`, `Subject`, `Resent-From`, `Resent-Sender`, `Resent-To` and `Resent-Cc` headers and the text of body will be automatically converted to `ISO-2022-JP`.

     When the `charset` header has other values, this patch has no effect.